mmathis6453/Sudoku-Solver-CPP/README.md

 Here is a little more detail of how the algorithm works:
 For simplicity, let's assume that no moves have been resolved (this would never actually happen as we always start with a given game)

-In this scenario, we have 9 possible moves to make fr each cell:
+In this scenario, we have 9 possible moves to make for each cell:

   9 9 9 9 9 9 9 9 9
   9 9 9 9 9 9 9 9 9